dmc5179/satellite-cleanup/README.md

 Satellite Cleanup
 =========

-Anisble role to cleanup Satellite managed nodes that have not been heard from in a defined period of time
+Anisble role to cleanup Satellite managed nodes that have not been heard from in a defined period of time (BETA)

 Requirements
 ------------